guthlb/Comparitive-Analysis-of-Hybrid-ML-and-DL-models-for-Medical-Image-Classification/README.md

 #4.
 Open and run the desired .ipynb file in Jupyter Notebook, or use:
 jupyter notebook

-# For GPU acceleration, you use Kaggle Notebook or Google Colab by uploading the code and data.
+# For GPU acceleration, use Kaggle Notebook or Google Colab by uploading the code and data.